bruvellu/cephalic-furrow/3-text/furrow.md

 In this case, we expect that increased epithelial instabilities might have a detrimental effect to embryonic development and potentially decrease the fitness of individuals.
 Mechanical compression can trigger ATP release [@Bao2004-dx], calcium signaling [@Locovei2006-qe], and even DNA damage [@Shah2021-gh] in mechanosensitive cells.
 Moreover, variable tissue buckling can disrupt short-range signaling, cell-to-cell interactions, or potentially slow down embryogenesis at the head--trunk boundary.
-Investigating these effects *in vivo* is challenging and our efforts to prevent cephalic furrow formation without affecting other developmental processes have so far failed (see supp notes).
+Investigating these effects *in vivo* is challenging and our efforts to prevent cephalic furrow formation without affecting other developmental processes have failed so far.
 However, there is evidence that inhibiting the invagination via optogenetics increases the frequency of a distorted ventral midline [@Dey2023-mo], suggesting that mechanical instability can impact the robustness of morphogenetic processes.
 In this sense, the appearance of a patterned head invagination may have improved developmental robustness and speed and been positively selected during evolution.

 The distribution of cephalic-furrow-related traits onto the dipteran phylogeny is consistent with the hypothesis of mechanical instability as a selective pressure for the evolution of morphogenesis ({@fig:summary}a).
 Mitotic domains and the germ band extension are ancestral traits, common to Diptera, while the cephalic furrow is a derived trait---an evolutionary novelty of cyclorraphan flies [@Dey2023-mo] ({@fig:summary}a).
 Since these sources of stress were probably present at the dawn of dipterans, their head--trunk interface may have endured mechanical instabilities long before the evolution of the cephalic furrow.
-Remarkably, flies without a cephalic furrow, *Clogmia* and *Chironomus*, exhibit out-of-plane cell divisions at the head--trunk boundary, suggesting that they evolved an alternative solution to mitigate the effect of tissue compression during gastrulation [@Dey2023-mo] ({@fig:summary}a).
+Remarkably, flies without a cephalic furrow (e.g., *Clogmia* and *Chironomus*) exhibit out-of-plane cell divisions at the head--trunk boundary, suggesting that they evolved an alternative solution to mitigate the effect of tissue compression during gastrulation [@Dey2023-mo] ({@fig:summary}a).
-Moreover, neither *Clogmia* ({@fig:genetic-patterning}) nor *Chironomus* [@Dey2023-mo] exhibit the *btd*--*eve* expression overlap at the head--trunk boundary ({@fig:summary}a), a trait essential to specify the initiator cells in species with cephalic furrow like *Drosophila*.
+Moreover, neither *Clogmia*, *Anopheles*, nor *Chironomus* exhibit the *btd*--*eve* expression overlap at the head--trunk boundary [@Dey2023-mo] ({@fig:genetic-patterning}), a trait essential to specify the initiator cells in species with cephalic furrow like *Drosophila*.
 Therefore, the establishment of a *btd*--*eve* overlap was probably a key event associated with the origin of the cephalic furrow and that might explain the divergent morphogenetic solutions to a similar selective pressure of mechanical instability ({@fig:summary}b).

 <!--Facilitated by this novel transcriptional background-->